InBy Holly Barry, @HJBarry

 It is no exaggeration to say that our world has been taken over by plastic.
 Life in plastic is anything but fantastic.
 The rapid escalation of plastic use has been happening for many years.
 As a hot topic, its only recently people are shocked and therefore compelled into taking immediate action.

 Plastic pollution critically affects land and water across the globe.
 Living organisms can be seriously harmed or die through:

 - Mistaking plastic for food and ingesting it

 - Becoming entangled or trapped in plastic

 - Exposure to plastic chemicals

 The sharing of heart-breaking images on social media recently has included the tiny seahorse grasping the cotton bud taken by Justin Hofman – a particularly poignant photo.
-There are numerous others, including turtles trapped in plastic beer rings where their shell has grown around the rings and become severely deformed, sea creatures trapped in plastic bottles and elephants treading hesitantly over watering holes covered with plastic waste.
+There are numerous others.
+We’ve all seen pictures of turtles trapped in plastic beer rings where their shell has grown around the rings and become severely deformed.
+Sea creatures trapped in plastic bottles and elephants treading hesitantly over watering holes covered with plastic waste.

 Then there are those images shared for their absurd nature – which may be laughable if they weren’t so depressing – including shots of supermarkets with fruit and vegetables with natural shells and skins for ‘wrapping’ that have been unnecessarily wrapped up in plastic – including single coconuts and bananas wrapped in cellophane.

 The big plastic picture